xr2006/xr2006.github.io/projects.md

         Modeling EV Charging Behavior using Individual Mobility Data
       </span>
     </strong><br>
 This NSF-SAI project focuses on an equitable and efficient allocation of EVCSs that benefits not only EV drivers but also supports the economic growth of the community.
-We leverage mobility phone data and apply AMXL to EV charging behavior modeling in California.
+We leverage mobility phone data and apply AMXL to EV charging behavior modeling in Bay Area.

 <br>